RunCor399/EZWarehouse_SoftwareEngineering/GUIPrototype.md

 <img src="gui_images/test_case_management.png" alt="Test Case Management" width="600"/>

 In this page is possible to visualize the list of all test cases.
+It is possibile to add a new Test Case with the button down-right, search a test by code with the search bar down-left or get back to the home with the Back button.

 #### New Test Case